wadewegner/wadewegner.github.com/_posts/2013-11-19-forcecom-token-requests-with-python.md

 While you may find this annoying it's purposeful and important.
 The reality is that sometimes a username and password isn't enough.
 We need more protection.
 This error is in effect telling you that you're not calling from a trusted IP address.

 There are three ways to fix it.
-The easy way, the somewhat more challenging way, and then right way.
+The easy way, the somewhat more challenging way, and then the right way.

-Let me get the first two out of the way.
-But don't use them.
+Let's take a look at the three ways.
+But don't use the first two.
 Seriously.

 1. Set appropriate login ranges for the user profile. **Administration Setup**, **Manage Users**, **Users**.
 Find your login name and then click the link under **Profile**.
 In my case, this is **System Administrator**.
 Click **Login IP Ranges** then the **New* button.
 For giggles, add the range 0.0.0.0 to 255.255.255.255 as this will enable access from everywhere.